Jeeva7RP-DevEng/Jeeva7RP-DevEng/README.md

 - 👋 Hi, I’m @JeevaRP-SDE
 - 👀 I’m interested in ...
 FULL STACK DEVELOPEMENT
 - 🌱 I’m currently learning ...
 ANGULAR ASP.NET C#
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... @jeevaklm007@gmail.com
+- 📫 How to reach me ... jeevaklm007@gmail.com

 <!---
 JeevaRP-SDE/JeevaRP-SDE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.